White Christmas Weather Forecast 2022

 So if you want a White Christmas or, conversely, want to escape snow on Christmas Day, consider the historical odds!
 Our only surprise is how low the odds are for most of the country.

-Pick up a copy of our famous little yellow book, The Old Farmer’s Almanac, for 12 months of long-range forecasts!
-Plus, The Old Farmer’s Almanacisthe perfect stocking stuffer to star the new year right!
+Pick up a copy of the 2023 Almanac for 12 months of long-range forecasts!
+It’s the perfect stocking stuff and gift to start the new year off right!

 So, are you dreaming of a white Christmas?
 Let us know in the comments!